Academia Europaea Cardiff Knowledge Hub

 Achievements

-The first SAPEA evidence review report, Food from the oceans, was coordinated by the Cardiff Hub and more recently the Hub led the coordination of an evidence review on Making sense of science for policy under conditions of complexity and uncertainty.
+The first SAPEA evidence review report, Food from the oceans, was coordinated by the Cardiff Hub.
+Since then the Hub has led the coordination of two more evidence reviews on Making sense of science for policy under conditions of complexity and uncertainty and Biodegradability of plastics in the open environment.

 Events

 We offer an exciting programme of activities, which are normally free and open to all.
-Previous events have focused on current topics such as science for policymaking, international research networks, Brexit, interdisciplinary research, research evaluation and open science.
+Previous events have focused on current topics such as science for policy, innovation in research practices, open science and translational medicine.

 More information